dmwm/tutorials/environ/dmwm-build.rst

 fooled by the fact the missing symbols are found on the system packages.
-Then when you try to deploy the resulting RPM on a different machine where the missing symbols are not available system-wide, you'd fail.
+Then when you try to deploy the resulting RPM on a different machine where the missing symbols are not available system-wide, it would fail.

 In order to have an enough but clean environment for the builds, we setup a few *build machines*.
-All the official DMWM RPMs are built and (pre)released from such machines.
+All the official COMP RPMs are built and (pre)released from such machines.
 Their hostnames and location of the official build logs are: ::